wpzoom/recipe-card-blocks-by-wpzoom/readme.txt

 > Did you find this plugin helpful?
 Please consider [leaving a 5-star review](https://wordpress.org/support/plugin/recipe-card-blocks-by-wpzoom/reviews/).

-Inspired by our popular food blog theme [Foodica](https://www.wpzoom.com/themes/foodica/), **[Recipe Card Blocks](https://recipecard.io)** is a powerful recipe plugin that adds beautiful recipe cards to the new **WordPress editor & Elementor** to help you create recipes easily on your food blog.
+Inspired by our popular food blog theme [Foodica](https://www.wpzoom.com/themes/foodica/), **[Recipe Card Blocks](https://recipecard.io)** is a powerful WordPress recipe plugin that adds beautiful recipe cards to the new **block editor & Elementor** to help you create recipes easily on your food blog.

 = 📌 INCLUDED BLOCKS =